 Try Netflix again.

-After 10 seconds, press the Sleep/Wake button to turn your device back on.
+After 10 seconds, press the Sleep/Wake button.

 Once your device powers on, try Netflix again.

-Enter the App Store and search for "Netflix."
+Open the App Store and search for "Netflix."

 Select the free Netflix app from Netflix, Inc.

-Once installed, tap the Netflix icon.
+Once installed, try Netflix again.

 Turn off your device.